How to Find the Nether Fortress in Minecraft

 Generally, each region in the Nether can only spawn one of two structures.
 You’ll either find a fortress or a bastion remnant.
 If you’ve come across a bastion remnant in your wandering, you’ll have to venture to another region to find a fortress.

 To help you visualize these regions, think of it this way:

 • Regions are made up of 432 x 432 blocks (Java) or 480 x 480 blocks (Bedrock).

 • Every region has a 4-block on the east and south borders to spawn structures.

 Keeping these figures in mind, you only have to cover a 368 x 368 (Java) or 416 x 416 (Bedrock) section of the region wherein possible structures may generate.

 Some players say that they can find fortresses if they follow the Nether’s North/South axis.
 They’re supposed to generate every 200 to 400 blocks.
 However, other players prefer to look for fortresses organically via exploration.

 The Needle in the Nether

-Most players have trouble locating a Nether fortress, especially if it’s their first jaunt to Nether.
-The best thing you can do for yourself is to bring some patience.
+Most players have trouble locating a Nether fortress, especially if it’s their first jaunt to the Nether.
+The best thing you can do for yourself is to have patience.
 Even if you think you have enough, it’s best if you bring a little more because you’re going to be wandering for a while.